Physics of Marble Runs: The Science Behind the Fun

 Collisions: A Clash of Marbles

 In the dynamic world of marble racing, collisions are an electrifying element that can turn a predictable race into a heart-stopping spectacle.
-These marble-on-marble clashes are a battle of momentum, a test of resilience, and a source of endless drama for both racers and spectators.
+These marble-on-marble clashes are a battle of momentum, a test of resilience, and a source of endless drama for racers and spectators.
 Let’s dive into the physics and excitement behind these collisions

 The Science of Impact